 Shawn holds Master’s Degrees from the University of Arkansas and Michigan State University.

 Joanne McLain is a counselor, coach, curriculum designer and writer.
 She has over thirty years of experience working with people to help them gain skills to create the life they want to live.
 Her experience includes six years with a county Department of Human Services, where she was the Deputy Director and managed Family Programs including services for families involved in Child Welfare, Adult Protection, and all benefits programs.
 She has been a mental health and substance abuse counselor in a variety of settings, including community mental health centers, private practice, nursing homes, a volunteer fire department, emergency rooms and inpatient units.
 Joanne has a Master’s Degree in Psychology, is a Licensed Professional Counselor and a Licensed Addictions Counselor.
 She also earned a Ph.D. in Educational Leadership and Innovation from the University of Colorado-Denver.

 Director of Program Delivery & Learning

-Michael has over 25 years of experience in human service organizational development, education, and mentoring.
+Michael has over 25 years of experience in human service organizational development, education management, and training.
 He has served as Executive Director, Director of Finance and Operations, Vice Chairman, Board Member, and Ambassador while advancing national culture change organizations, creating successful educational programs, and mentoring disadvantaged teens and adults in personal economic growth.
 His engaging presentations skills and creative wisdom enable individual learning, employee operational efficiencies and sustainable organizational growth.
 Michael’s international, Cuba, Russia, and Uganda, national, and local diverse culture and military experience enhance his personable program and training delivery.